Meteor Fire, Planet Parades & the Buck Moon Rising — What’s Coming in North Carolina’s Skies This July 2025

 Tripod and intervalometer for star trails or occultations

-Optional: camp chair, old friend, thermos of tea, open heart
+Optional: Camp chair, old friend, thermos of tea, open heart

 Final Word